ysuter/gbm-data-longitudinal/README.md

 > Suter, Y., Knecht, U., Valenzuela, W., Notter, M., Hewer, E., Schucht, P., Wiest, R. and Reyes, M., 2022.
 The LUMIERE dataset: Longitudinal Glioblastoma MRI with expert RANO evaluation.
 Scientific data, 9(1), p.768. [https://doi.org/10.1038/s41597-022-01881-7](https://www.nature.com/articles/s41597-022-01881-7)

-The dataset can be downloaded from [Figshare](https://figshare.com/s/f3f5429e9e9275ad279d).
+The dataset can be downloaded from [Figshare](https://springernature.figshare.com/collections/The_LUMIERE_Dataset_Longitudinal_Glioblastoma_MRI_with_Expert_RANO_Evaluation/5904905/1).
 Please note that the data is available for non-commercial use.
 ## Overview

 This repository contains technical details and code so other researchers can reproduce and adapt to their specific research questions.

 ## Timepoint discretization

-To add ambiguity for a stronger anonymization but to retain the necessary time resolution, all timing information is provided relative to the first (pre-operative) MRI study date in weeks.
+To add ambiguity for stronger anonymization but to retain the necessary time resolution, all timing information is provided relative to the first (pre-operative) MRI study date in weeks.
 The week was calculated by a floor division by 7 starting with the time span in days.

 ## Automated segmentation